Junyong-Suh/MultipleEmailProviders/README.md

 ======================

 ## Overview
-A service that abstraction between two (or more) different email service providers.
+A service abstraction between two (or more) different email service providers.
 This way, if one of the services goes down, you can quickly failover to a different provider without affecting your customers.

 ## Technical Design Documentation
 Find it [here](https://github.com/Junyong-Suh/MultipleEmailProviders/blob/master/docs/TechDesignDoc.md)